rproskuryakov/rproskuryakov.github.io/content/posts/embedding-storage-computation-architecture.md

 +++
-title = "Designing an Embedding Storage and Vector Search System" date = "2024-12-01" draft = true
+title = "Designing an Embedding Storage and Vector Search System (1)" date = "2024-12-01" draft = true description = "This post covers different considerations on how to build vector search and storage on top of a data lake."
 [taxonomies]
 tags=["embeddings", "vector-databases", "architecture"]
 [extra]